-As someone that deals with the aftermath of the financial mess my answer will surprise you.
-Yes there should be classes but it is NOT a vaccination against financial problems but it might be part of a longer term multifaceted solution.
+As someone that deals with the aftermath of the financial mess, my answer will surprise you.
+Yes, there should be classes, but it is NOT a vaccination against financial problems, but it might be part of a longer-term multifaceted solution.

-There have been studies in fact that show that students that take financial education classes score worse on financial exams.
-One theory is that going through the class without any real world application only gives you more confidence and not necessarily more expertise.
+There have been studies, in fact, that show that students that take financial education classes score worse on financial exams.
+One theory is that going through the class without any real-world application only gives you more confidence and not necessarily more expertise.

-Every time I read one of this long documents it is all laid out right there and what was it that prevented the consumer for reading that document for a greater awareness? “”Can you believe I got charged a $50 late fee””, people say. “”What did it say the late fee was in the terms and conditions of the card?””, you ask. “”Who reads that stuff?””, is the typical response.
+Every time I read one of these long documents, it is all laid out right there, and what was it that prevented the consumer from reading that document for a greater awareness?
+“Can you believe I got charged a $50 late fee,” people say?
+“What did it say the late fee was in the terms and conditions of the card?” you ask.
+“Who reads that stuff?” is the typical response.

 No, the tragedy in America today is that when people run into financial problems that there is no independent and impartial safety net to help them in their fall or resolve their situation.